Crawl Space & Foundation Repair in Nashville, TN

 If your foundation walls are bowing, we have wall anchors that can brace your wall.
 Notice how we offer solutions that don’t involve replacing anything.
 At AFS, we believe that targeted repairs for your Nashville home eliminate the need for replacing your structure.
 Replacing something is often a long, uncomfortable procedure.
 Why do that when we offer quick, efficient solutions instead?

-Concrete Lifting in Nashville
+Concrete Lifting Repair in Nashville, TN

 A settled concrete slab usually puts Nashville homeowners in a bad mood.
 This is because they believe that the only way to fix the issue would be to replace the slab.
 Replacing a settled concrete slab is actually a lot more expensive and time-consuming than simply lifting the concrete.
 The only time a slab should be replaced is when it is so broken up, it’s not worth putting it all back together.
 If the slab is still intact and no significant breakage has occurred, the slab will be back to normal in no time with polyurethane foam injections.